TempestasLudi/TI1216-TwoBrains/doc/index.md

 Location: http://api.tempestasludi.com/user
 ```

+To sign up a new user, one has to do a PUT request on /user.
+The body of the request should contain a JSON representation of a user.
+Also in this first message, Basic Authentication is used.

+<aside class="notice">If registering a user was succesful, the server will respond with a statuscode 200 and a JSON object in the body with a boolean field 'succes'.
+If not, registering was not succesful.</aside>

 ## Updating user information and settings

-Updating user information goes in the same way as signing up a new user: one does a PUT request on /user.
-The body of the message should again contain a JSON representation of a user.

 > A http request changing user information may look like